 I have also never attended a seminar on rhabdo at any fitness convention either – and that includes seminars specifically on eccentric muscle actions, which are often implicated in rhabdo development.

-When it comes to education, the ENTIRE fitness industry has failed not only their members but the American public too.
+When it comes to education, the ENTIRE fitness industry has failed not only its members but the American public too.
 I say the same thing about most of the education system too.
-Given the popularity of high intensity exercise , there is no excuse for not discussing rhabdo in high school and college level health and exercise classes.
+Given the popularity of high-intensity exercise, there is no excuse for not discussing rhabdo in high school and college-level health and exercise classes.
 I've met many college graduates.
 I know this does not occur.

 University professors who do not include rhabdo education in their curriculum have failed their students.

-While it's easy to blame this on a conspiracy by the Fitness-Industrial Complex, I think most it's more basic than this.
+While it's easy to blame this on a conspiracy by the Fitness-Industrial Complex, I think mostly it's more basic than this.
 I think many who teach college classes – and write personal trainer books -are out of touch.

 - I think most are basically egg heads with little grasp of what is happening around them.